A Custom Wood Accent Wall is one of those projects that can completely transform a plain room into a warm, textured focal point.

 -

-Brad Nailer (optional but extremely handy)
+Brad Nailer (optional but a huge time-saver)

 -